MediEvilDecompilation/medievil-decomp/README.md

 To help and join the discussion, please join our Discord Server here using this link: https://discord.gg/pBU8mD3k8z

 ## Setup
-Our project targets the US Retail PSX versions of MediEvil 1 and 2.
+Our project targets the US Retail PSX version of MediEvil 1.
 TBA - Being added to the Wiki for a full guide but basic guide will be written here.

 ## Progress